 Tonsillitis can be diagnosed with a history and physical exam.
 A throat culture and/or rapid strep test are important to identify the cause, especially if antibiotics are being considered.
 A mono test, and other specific blood tests, may be indicated if the cause is not clear.

 How is tonsillitis treated?

-Taking out the tonsils for tonsillitis used to be common.
+Taking out the tonsils used to be a common treatment.
 Today, most cases of viral tonsillitis are managed by watching and waiting (while treating the pain and fever).
-Tonsillitis will be treated with antibiotics if bacteria appear to be the cause.
-The longer that tonsillitis lasts, the more likely that it will require stronger treatment.
+It will be treated with antibiotics if bacteria appear to be the cause.
+The longer it lasts, the more likely that it will require stronger treatment.
 In some circumstances, steroids are used to reduce tonsil swelling.

 The American Academy of Pediatrics recommends removing the tonsils under some conditions:

 - Tonsil or adenoid swelling that makes normal breathing difficult (this may or may not include sleep apnea).

 - Tonsils that are so swollen that your child has problems swallowing.

 - An enlarged adenoid that makes breathing uncomfortable, severely alters speech, and possibly affects normal growth of the face.
 In this case, surgery to remove only the adenoid may be recommended.

 - Your child has repeated ear or sinus infections despite treatment.
 In this case, surgery to remove only the adenoid may be recommended.